-A player with this secondary skill has the knowledge and skill to create a wide variety of potions.
-At low levels only the simplest potion recipes are known, but with dedication and skill, potions of immense power can be created.
+A player with this secondary skill has the knowledge and skill to create a wide variety of potions and poisons.
+At low levels only the most common recipes are known, but with dedication and skill, potions of immense power can be created.
 Most alchemists are a secretive bunch so only a few alchemical combinations are common knowledge.
-The only sure way to discover more combinations is by securing a recipe or to experiment, although finding someone to drink an unknown potion can be difficult.
+The only sure way to discover more combinations is by securing a recipe.
+However, some Alchemists may choose to discover new recipes from existing samples or experiment by trial and error, although finding someone to drink an unknown potion can be difficult.
 Success of a new combination depends on the components used, the level of the Alchemist and of course the discretion of the GM.

 Animators breathe a semblance of life into inanimate objects using magic.
 The simplest form of this involves animating normal objects to serve some function, such as a broom to sweep by itself, a lamp to hover without a lamp stand, or a cart to drive itself.
 This secondary skill is particularly open ended, and the rules below cannot address every possible scenario.
 Players and GM are encouraged to discuss what is reasonable and what is exploitive.
 One of the simplest ways to do that is for a player to fully disclose what they intend the animated object to be used for prior to attempting to animate.